xballoy/xballoy.github.io/_posts/2021-09-28-redux-saga-with-callback.md

 ---
 layout: post
 title: How to use Redux-Saga effects within a callback
-description: Learn how to use Redux-Saga effects within a callback with an example.
+description: Use Redux-Saga channels to dispatch actions from callback-based functions in your generator sagas.
 author: Xavier Balloy
 first_published_site: Kumojin dev notes blog
 first_published_link: https://kumojin.github.io/2021/09/28/redux-saga-with-callback.html
 tags:
+  - redux-saga
+  - async-patterns
   - javascript
-  - react
-  - saga
 ---
 Because you can only add a `yield` expression in a generator body it can be tricky to use a callback-based library in your saga (a generator function).